 By ABDUL HAKIM-SHABAZZ, guest columnist

-Abdul Hakim-Shabazz is an attorney and the editor and publisher of IndyPoltics.Org.
-Send comments to email@example.com.
+This commentary appeared first on thestatehousefile.com.
+Abdul Hakim-Shabazz is an attorney and the editor and publisher of indypolitics.org.
+He is also a frequent contributor to numerous Indiana media outlets.
+He can be reached at firstname.lastname@example.org.